At the heart of Delaware Bay Watershed’s farm belt region lies

 New Jersey Conservation Foundation’s flagship land preservation

-project in the Mannington Meadows is the recent acquisition of the
+project in the Mannington Meadows is the 2010 acquisition of the

 476-acre Fichera Farms in Mannington Township.
 Read

 Thanks to a combination of farmland preservation and Green Acres

 funding, we plan to establish a model preserve to demonstrate the

 intricate relationship between farming and natural resources in